georgethoppil/blockchain/README.md

      port: 8000
    ```

-3. Set the environment variable:
+3. Set the environment variable(optional):
    ```
    export APP_ENVIRONMENT=local
    ```

-## Building/Running the Application
+## Development

-To run debug version of the app:
+To run development version of the app:

 1. Start the blockchain node: